Mid-Year Climbing Safety Standards Updates

 • Participants within the Trip Group travel together each day, following the same route/float plan organized and led by the Trip Guide.

-• At least one (1) teacher is required as part of the Trip Group.
+• At least one (1) Teacher is required as part of the Trip Group.

 • One (1) Trip Guide or Assistant Trip Guide must have one (1) Wilderness First Aid certification.